Tap the green charging-icon to make your watch display the charging percentage instead.

 If you want to see the time without appearing rude, gently turn the digital crown upward, and the screen will gradually lighten up, allowing you to peek subtly.

-The Apple Watch may be physically used in many ways.
-All that remains is for you to decide which way is your favourite.
-Apps in the main menu, for example, can be opened by clicking the icon.
+Apps in the main menu can be opened by clicking the icon.
 However, some users have discovered that tapping isn’t perfect.
 You could miss and open another app by mistake.
 Instead of tapping it once it’s been centred, use the Digital Crown to click and open it.
 This is a lot easier if you use List View rather than Grid.